On S-Finite Measures and Kernels: S-Finite Kernels Between Quasi-Borel Spaces

 \end{corollary} This makes it immediately clear that $TX$ has the universal property of being the categorical image (coequaliser of the kernel pair of) the map

-or equivalently, the map (which is equal to the map above, by Frobenius reciprocity)
+or, equivalently, the map (which is equal to the map above, by Frobenius reciprocity)

-We can also immediately apply the randomisation theorem \ref{thm:defsfinite2} to see that at least for standard Borel spaces $X$, this reproduces our usual notion of s-finite kernel, as every s-finite kernel between standard Borel spaces is randomisable. \begin{corollary} If $X$ is a standard Borel space, then $TX$ consists precisely of all s-finite measures on $X$ and $M_{TX}$ consists of all s-finite kernels $\reals\leadsto X$, in the measure theoretic sense.
+where the integrand is understood to be $0$ when $\beta(r)=\bot$.
+We can also immediately apply Theorem~\ref{thm:defsfinite2} to see that, at least for standard Borel spaces $X$, this reproduces our usual notion of s-finite kernel, as every s-finite kernel between standard Borel spaces is randomisable. \begin{corollary} If $X$ is a standard Borel space, then $TX$ consists precisely of all s-finite measures on $X$ and $M_{TX}$ consists of all s-finite kernels $\reals\leadsto X$, in the measure-theoretic sense.
 More generally, for standard Borel spaces $X,Y$, $X\Rightarrow TY$ consists precisely of all s-finite kernels $X\leadsto Y$. \end{corollary}